 Designated areas for easy pick up and drop off for passengers requiring special assistance are available on the access road to the terminal building near the entrance and exit areas.

 Passes for accompanying adults

 If you require assistance in the restricted areas, the person accompanying you must ask your air carrier for a temporary pass giving them access to the boarding area.

 Guide animals are allowed inside the Québec City Jean Lesage International Airport.
 The airport has a designated outdoor area for these animals to relieve themselves, which is located near the domestic arrivals exit.

 For more information on the procedure to follow when travelling with your animal, please contact your airline carrier.

 People with impaired hearing

-The Québec City Jean Lesage International Airport offers public phones with ATS keyboards located before and after security checkpoints, and at the Passenger Experience counter.
+The Québec City Jean Lesage International Airport offers public phones with ATS keyboards located before and after security checkpoints, and at the Information counter.

 There are some twenty parking places designated for drivers with a handicapped parking permit.
 These spaces are located near the terminal and all other buildings on the airport site.

 For parking rates, please refer to the website's section on parking.